 Review by Joe DeRosa; photo by Cheryl Mann

-The Joffrey Ballet Company’s ‘Across the Pond’ is now playing at the Auditorium Theatre, 50 E. Ida B. Wells Dr. through May 5th.
+Jane Eyre is a Joffrey Ballet Chicago production now playing at the Auditorium Theatre at 50 East Ida B. Wells Drive, Chicago from Oct 16 to 27.
 Check the website for specific dates, times, and tickets.
 Find more information about current plays in our front page recs and at theatreinchicago.com.